Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Main results

 We impose the following conditions on the prior.

 \begin{assumption*}{P} Recall that $\bar{k}_n$ is the known upper bound on the true number of components.
-The prior distribution $\Pi$ satisfies the following conditions: \begin{enumerate}[label=(P\arabic*)] \item The prior distribution on the number of components $k$ is data-dependant.
+The prior distribution $\Pi$ satisfies the following conditions: \begin{enumerate}[label=(P\arabic*)] \item The prior distribution on the number of components $k$ is sample size dependent.
 There are a constant $c_1>0$ and a sufficiently large constant $A>0$ such that for any sample size $n\in\bN$ and any $k^\circ\in\bN$,

 Additionally, there are constants $c_2>0$ and $c_3>0$ such that for any $n\in\bN$ and any $k^\dag\in[\bar{k}_n]$,

 \item For any $k\in\bN$ and any $(w_1^0,\dots, w_k^0)\in\Delta_k$, there are positive constants $c_4$ and $c_5$ such that for any $\eta\in(0,1/k)$,